K2MnO4/cognition-corrector/README.md

 ## Results

-We run our baseline and corrector to generate candidate answers on a GPU: Nvidia GeForce RTX 3090.
+We run our baselines and correctors to generate candidate answers on one GPU: Nvidia GeForce RTX 3090.
 Besides, we also used the same device to evaluate our results.

 ### 1. PubMedQA